Sun Broadcast Group: 2013–2015: Rapid expansion and Shazam for Radio

-2015–present: Continued growth and beyond
+2015–2020: Continued growth and beyond

 In early 2015, Sun teamed with VH1 to create the VH1 Radio Network.
 Sun primarily handles advertising and affiliate sales for the VH1-run network.
 Later that year, Sun added The Hit List with Fitz to its Shazam for Radio platform, which was the first interactive country music countdown and allowed listeners to discover content and interact with the show in real time.

 In August 2015, Sun again made the Inc. 5000 list as one of America's fastest growing companies with revenue increasing by 629%.
 Additionally, Sun was named the fastest growing business in the broadcast radio industry and the 11th fastest growing company in all of media in 2015.
 Sun Latino was also named the largest independent Spanish-language radio network in the United States.
 In December 2015, Sun CEO, Jason Bailey, was named an Honorary Trustee by the Alliance for Women in Media.

 In January 2016, Sun acquired the syndication rights to The House of Hair with Dee Snider.
 Sun also partnered with Radio Express in February 2016 in an ad sales and affiliate agreement that brought 10 new programs (including La Piedra, La Mex-Cha, and Jacapps) to the network.

+In August 2018 Sun Broadcast Group was sold to Gen Media Partners.
+The business continued as Sun Broadcast Group with Jason Bailey still serving as President overseeing the company.

 2020–present: Birth of G Networks

+In September of 2020 several original Sun staff departed the company including Bailey and longtime COO Julio Aponte.

 In February 2020, Sun Broadcast Group announced that it acquired Cleveland based Envision Networks.

 Envision's Danno Wolkoff and Laura Orcan Wolkoff were named Chief Operating Officer and VP/Operations, respectively, at Sun, but were both terminated June 23, 2021, for "gross negligence and gross incompetence … in the performance of their duties."

 On August 16, 2021, Sun Broadcast Group's parent company, Gen Media Partners, rebranded Sun Broadcast Group as G Networks.

 In July 2021, the Wolkoff's sued G Networks alleging the firm owes them $2.1 million.